tds333/simver/SimpleVersioning.rst

 10. Precedence refers to how versions are compared to each other when ordered.
-Precedence MUST be calculated by separating the version into parts, normally major, minor, patch and additional build number.
+Precedence MUST be calculated by separating the version into parts, normally major, minor, patch and additional build numbers.
 For comparison the version is split up into a tuple and the number is converted to a positive integer.
 Precedence is determined by the first difference when